neilbenson/foundryvtt-whitehack-3e/README.md

 The other situations of note are,
 - Rolling exactly your score, which is a crit.
-- Rolling the same number on a positive double roll and that number is a pass, this is a better crit.
-- Rolling exactly your target on a positive double roll, this is the best crit.

 - Rolling the same number *on both dice* of a positive double roll and that number is a pass, is a better crit.
 - Rolling exactly your target *on both dice* of a positive double roll, is the best crit.